JuergenGutsch/graphql-aspnetcore/README.md

 Personally I prefer the second way, which is more readable in my opinion.

-The GraphQlEndpoint needs to match the paht a GraphQL endpoint.
+The GraphQlEndpoint needs to match the path a GraphQL endpoint.

 ## Options